Invoice: Electronic

 Some invoices are no longer paper-based, but rather transmitted electronically over the Internet.
 It is still common for electronic remittance or invoicing to be printed in order to maintain paper records.
 Standards for electronic invoicing vary widely from country to country.
-Electronic Data Interchange (EDI) standards such as the United Nation's EDIFACT standard include message encoding guidelines for electronic invoices.
+Electronic Data Interchange (EDI) standards such as the United Nations' EDIFACT standard include message encoding guidelines for electronic invoices.
 The EDIFACT is followed up in the UN/CEFACT ebXML syntax cross industry invoice.

 EDIFACT

 The United Nations standard for electronic invoices ("INVOIC") includes standard codes for transmitting header information (common to the entire invoice) and codes for transmitting details for each of the line items (products or services).
 The "INVOIC" standard can also be used to transmit credit and debit memos.

 In the European Union legislation was passed in 2010 in the form of directive 2010/45/EU to facilitate the growth of Electronic Invoicing across all its member states.
 This legislation caters for varying VAT and inter-country invoicing requirements within the EU, in addition to legislating for the authenticity and integrity of invoices being sent electronically.
 It is estimated that in 2011 alone roughly 5 million EU businesses will have sent Electronic Invoices.